Subscribe and choose a new cookbook

 The perfect Christmas gift for you or a loved one

-This classic sauce uses only three ingredients.
+This classic homemade caramel sauce recipe uses only three ingredients.
 Drizzle around chocolate puddings or over your favourite ice cream

 Tip the sugar into a heavy-based frying pan, stir in 4 tbsp water, then place over a medium heat until the sugar has dissolved.
 Turn up the heat and bubble for 4-5 mins until you have caramel.
 Take off the heat, then carefully stir in the cream and butter.
 Leave the sauce to cool, then tip into a squeezy bottle.

 Caramel is made by heating sugar, most often with water in a saucepan until the sugar dissolves and a chemical reaction takes place.
 This happens at around 160-180C making caramel quite dangerous to work with.
 At this point the sugar will have already dissolved if using water and starts to brown and take on different flavour notes.
 A good caramel should be taken to a deep amber colour and taken off and stopped cooking any further at the point where it is on the edge of burning.

 You should use refined white granulated or caster sugar to make caramel.
 Avoid using brown sugar or raw cane sugar as they contain impurities that inhibit caramelisation and also the already brown colour can make it harder to assess when the all important reaction is taking place.

 Look for visual signs - the mixture should be a dark golden colour and give off a nutty toasted aroma.
 If you have a sugar thermometer, it should have reached around 170C.